The church nestling among the farms

 Harlton’s boom period came in the later nineteenth century when, along with many other villages in the area, it was a source of coprolites.
 Coprolites, which are phosphatic nodules occuring in the subsoil, were so named because they were believed to be fossilised faeces — either of dinosaurs or early mammals — and were prized as a source of fertiliser.
 They were obtained by digging in deep opencast trenches, but the boom was a short one, and the industry was destroyed by the introduction of artificial fertilizers.
 The Wheatsheaf pub on the A603 was known for a number of years as The Coprolite Diggers before reverting to its original name in 1960.
 The church registers show that in the nineteenth century the railway, which passed through the parish on the line which is now part of the Mullard Observatory, was a major employer.

 A local tradition claims that the comparative dearth of cottages in the village is due to an incident during the First World War, when sparks from a traction engine, which was running late on a recruiting drive through some South Cambridgeshire villages, and fired up as it went through the small (and therefore comparatively unproductive) Harlton, ignited the thatch on a cottage and caused a fire which destroyed many homes.
 Traction engines are still kept in the village, but are nowadays driven with greater care!
 Harlton was also the site of the last Maypole in Cambridgeshire, which was still in use in the late nineteenth century.
-Its site is commemorated in the name of Maypole farm, at the crest of the hill of the A603 to the south of the village.
+Its site is commemorated in the name of Maypole farm, at the crest of the hill of the A603 to the south west of the village.

 In 1967 pulsars were discovered at the Mullard Radio Astronomy Laboratory Observatory which is situated in the northeast sector of the parish on land previously used as a munitions factory (a full history of the site, as both railway station and muntions factory may be found at the Mullard Laboratory).
-The discovery was made by Jocelyn Bell, but she did not share in the Nobel prize awarded for the discovery, which was given to two senior men, Martin Ryle and Anthony Hewish.
+The discovery was made by Jocelyn Bell, but she did not share in the Nobel prize awarded for the discovery, which was given to two senior men, Martin Ryle and Antony Hewish.
 This omission has given rise to the Bell No-Prize awards for women’s scientific achievements.